 Spring ISD Dual Language Program

-Last school year, 2018-2019, the Spring Independent School District implemented an 80/20 Two-Way Dual Language Immersion program. at Northgate Crossing Elementary, Hirsch Elementary, and Clark Primary.
-This year, 2019-2020, our current students will be starting their second year in the Dual Language Program.
-We also will have a new cohort of students joining our program at each of the Dual Language campuses.
+In 2018-2019, the Spring Independent School District implemented an 80/20 Two-Way Dual Language Immersion program. at Northgate Crossing Elementary, Hirsch Elementary, and Clark Primary.
+This year, 2019-2020, our current students started their second year in the Dual Language Program.
+We also had a new cohort of students joining our program at each of the Dual Language campuses.
 We are thankful to be able to serve approximately 250 students through this program.

 Rationale for Two-Way Dual Language Programs